codecentric/merge-request-notifier/README.md

 # Merge Request Notifier

-This app shows your merge requests grouped by projects and WIP status.
+This app shows your **GitLab** merge requests grouped by projects and WIP status.
 It is accessible from the system tray.

 | Light Mode  | Dark Mode |
 | ------------- | ------------- |